Cloak: Transitioning States on Legacy Blockchains Using Secure and Publicly Verifiable Off-Chain Multi-Party Computation

+To answer \textbf{Q2} and \textbf{Q3}, We record the cost of time and gas for evaluating each \acrshort{mpt}.
+We also compare \codename with Fastkitten, the SOTA most related to our work.
+To obtain a comparative experimental setup, considering that Fastkitten is specific for Bitcoin, we implement its on-chain commitment logic as a Solidity smart contract and commit the party inputs of Fastkitten to achieve the comparable public verifiability with \codename.

-\myparagraph{Methodology and setup} To evaluate the effectiveness of \codename, we propose 3 research questions. \begin{itemize}[leftmargin=3mm, parsep=0mm, topsep=1mm, partopsep=0mm] \item \textbf{Q1}: How does \codename language reduce the complexity of developing confidential smart contracts? \item \textbf{Q2}: What's the cost of initialization, setup and deployment for enabling MPT on a blockchain by using \codename? \item \textbf{Q3}: What's the cost of sending MPT by using \codename? \end{itemize} The experiment is based on Ubuntu 18.04 with 32G memory and 2.2GHz Intel(R) Xeon(R) Silver 4114 CPU.
+The experiment is based on Ubuntu 18.04 with 32G memory and 2.2GHz Intel(R) Xeon(R) Silver 4114 CPU.
 Although the gas cost of a specific transaction is deterministic, it also varies from transaction arguments.
-Therefore, we send each transaction of \codename parsed contract 5 times with different arguments to get the average.
+Therefore, we send each \acrshort{mpt} 3 times with different arguments to get the average result.

-\myparagraph{Development Simplicity} To answer \textbf{Q1}, we apply \codename on 8 contracts.
-The 8 contracts vary from LOC, scenarios, and privacy needs.
-Contracts business involves energy, education, blockchain infrastructure and so on.
-Their LOC distributes from 29 to 1035, which is a representative LOC distribution of Ethereum contracts~\cite{tech2019hegedus}.
-Each of these contracts consists of at least two of three function types (PUT, PRT, and MPT).
-Table~\ref{tab:contracts-evaluation} shows the LOC of code before and after using \codename.
-Specifically, for MPT related code, while developers simply annotate privacy invariants of MPT in Solidity contract, \codename generates a total of 2.86-21.78X LOC, including 0.30-4.11X LOC of verifier contracts, 1.06-4.33X private contracts, and 1.67-13.33X privacy policies.
-Therefore, \codename significantly reduces the development complexity of privacy in cryptography understanding and code implementation.